Involuta/Blazarang/README.md

 If X very rarely runs into the diamond, this isn’t an issue ^ X never runs into the diamond.
+The 1 or 2 times he did was caused by intense lag Try adding orange smoke to the background to look like nebulas Try making background diamonds appear in flashes over time instead of all spawning in when the level loads
+Idea: they continuously spawn at a consistent rate in phase 1, then spawn rate increases in phase 2.
+Spawn rate stays the same until diamond limit is reached, at which point diamonds simply stop spawning
-The 1 or 2 times he did was caused by intense lag Try adding orange smoke to the background to look like nebulas Make Lasercombo Big X not follow X when he does the final kick Make all square particles into diamonds (just rotate all squares 45 deg) Add SFX
+I decided that the large ones would all spawn in at once, then the small ones would spawn in intermittently/more slowly Make Lasercombo Big X not follow X when he does the final kick Make all square particles into diamonds (just rotate all squares 45 deg) I had to make a new diamond mesh in Blender and import it Add shockwave ring to laser combo ball when the laser is fired Add SFX
 Add music
 Give FirstMiniboss some particle effects